Scraping web pages with Julia and the HTTP and Gumbo packages

 Scraping a given HTML element by name in Julia using the AbstractTrees package

-Okay, so the code in the previous section is all well and good if you’re scraping a particular page type—such as your company’s blog posts—where the template is relatively fixed and thus the order of the HTML elements doesn’t change.
+Okay, so the code above is all well and good if you’re scraping a particular page type where the template is relatively fixed, and thus the order of the HTML elements doesn’t change.
+Your company’s blog posts, for example.

 But what if you want to scrape multiple websites, or even multiple page types on the same website?
 When the <h1> heading is, say, element number 17 on one page, and, say, element number 23 on another page, using its position isn’t scalable.